dvens/frontend-typescript-boilerplate/docs/Templating.md

 ```

 __Usage__
 Import the macro before using it within a `.njk` file.
-This is a
+Use `atoms, molecules, organism` prefix to import components from different folder:

 ```htmlmixed
 {% from 'atoms/square-button/square-button.macro.njk' import squareButton %}